 Expanding upon the techniques and skills learned in Movement I, students will continue their exploration to refine their ability to express character and emotion through the body.
-Continuing the use of multiple approaches to movement and its analysis, which includes and is not limited to, Viewpoints, Composition work, Contact Improvisation, Dance, Yoga, Laban Movement Analysis, Grotowski, Chekhov Technique, Movement II will refine and expand students' proficiency of their physical instrument.
+Continuing

 This course will focus on applying physicalization to character through improvised and scripted performance.
 Prerequisite(s): Movement I